s8sg/goplug/README.md

 #### Step 3: How It Works
 Plugins runs a different process that sould be started explicitly.
 Unix domain socket is used for IPC where the communication is based on HTTP request response model.
 ###### Step by Step:
-1. Plugin start and open a Unix domain socket and listen
+1. At start of the Plugin it opens a Unix domain socket and listen for connection
-2. It puts the .pconf file in the location for discovery
+2. Once it initialized it puts the .pconf file in a specific location of Plugin Discovery
-3. Plugin Registry discover the .pconf and load the configuration to get the UNIX socket file
+3. Plugin Registry discover the .pconf and load the configuration to get the properties and UNIX sock
-4. Connection using UNIX socket is created by the Plugin Registry
+4. Plugin Registry initialize the Connections using UNIX sock and it loads the Plugin information
-5. Http request is made as per the methods over the connection
+5. Http request is made as per the methods Executed over the connection

+### Future Scope
+As GoPlug Plugin are independent process and the communication is based on Unix socket and Http.
+Plugin could be developed using any programming language.
+In future GoPlug Plugin Implementation library should be implementated in different languages.

 ### More Information
 This is an early release.
 I’ve been using it for a while and this is working fine.
 I like this one pretty well, but no guarantees